LeShon Johnson

-LeShon Eugene Johnson (born January 15, 1971) is an American former professional football player who was a running back and kick returner in the National Football League (NFL) for six seasons during the 1990s.
-He played college football for Northern Illinois University, and earned All-American honors.
-He was picked by the Green Bay Packers in the third round of the 1994 NFL Draft.
-He also played professionally for the Arizona Cardinals and New York Giants of the NFL and the Chicago Enforcers of the XFL (2001).
+LeShon Eugene Johnson (born January 15, 1971) is an American former professional football player who was a running back and kick returner in the National Football League (NFL).
+He also played in the XFL.

+Earlier in his career, Johnson played college football for the Northern Illinois Huskies.
+Johnson earned unanimous All-American honors in 1993.

+In the 1994 NFL draft, Johnson was selected by the Green Bay Packers in the third round.
+He also played professionally for the Arizona Cardinals and New York Giants of the NFL and the Chicago Enforcers of the XFL.
+Johnson played professionally for seven total seasons.

+In 2004, Johnson was arrested and pled guilty for crimes involving dog fighting ventures.
+Johnson continued his crimes involving dogs and dog fighting ventures until 2025, in which he was involved in the largest FBI raid on a dog fighting ring in history.
+190 dogs were seized.

+In a multi-day trial, the week of July 28th 2025, an Oklahoma federal jury convicted Leshon Eugene Johnson, of Broken Arrow, Oklahoma on six felony counts.
+The felonies included violating the federal Animal Welfare Act’s prohibitions against possessing, selling, transporting, and delivering animals to be used in dog fighting ventures.

-Early years
+Early life

 Johnson was born in Haskell, Oklahoma.
 He was a standout high school running back at Haskell High School.
 Johnson was a bull rider on the junior rodeo circuit, earning the nickname the "Cowboy," which followed him throughout his football career.

 College career

 Johnson attended Northeastern Oklahoma A&M College, before transferring to Northern Illinois University as a junior.
 At Northern Illinois, he played for the Northern Illinois Huskies football team in 1992 and 1993.
 As a senior in 1993, Johnson was the leading college rusher with 1,976 yards on 327 carries for an average of 179.6 yards per game.
 Johnson finished sixth in the 1993 Heisman Trophy voting race, with five first-place votes.
 He played only two years for the Huskies, but his total yards mark of 3,314 still places him fifth on the team's all-time rushing list.